xen0vas/UserManager/README.md

 # UserManager

-UserManager is a Linux tool developed with c++ and Qt framework which helps Linux administrators to manage user accounts and groups.
-The tools has a friendly good looking dashboard and does the following
+UserManager has been developed in c/c++ and Qt framework which helps Linux administrators to manage user accounts and groups.
+This tool has a friendly dashboard performing the following

 - add,edit,delete user accounts and groups
 - add users to groups